Carla Hall Tells Us the Secret to Smoking Salmon Without a Smoker

 All of my riffs on the recipe resulted in fish that tickles tastebuds.
 Every iteration was delicious hot as a main dish, or at room temperature as an appetizer.
 I plan to make it again and again.
 And again.

-I've carried out countless recipes by Carla Hall and I have yet to try one that didn't make my day, change my cooking perspective, or teach me a different way of doing something and she has many more to share.
-To learn more about how Carla Hall and other chefs can help guide you on your journey to being a better cook, check out Yummly Pro, our new premium subscription service.
+I've carried out countless recipes by Carla Hall and I have yet to try one that didn't make my day, change my cooking perspective, or teach me a different way of doing something — and she has many more to share.
+To learn more about how Carla Hall and other chefs can help guide you on your journey to being a better cook, check out Yummly's Pro Recipes, one of the many features included in our premium subscription service.

 Chef-Guided Cooking Awaits!Try Pro